Frequently Asked Questions

 Does Hillel charge for Shabbat Dinners?

 Yes.
-To help off set the costs of the weekly (14 times a semester) Shabbat Dinner Hillel charges $4.00 per meal, or $48.00 per semester.
+To help offset the costs of the weekly (about 14-15 times a semester) Shabbat Dinner Hillel charges $5.00 per meal, or $60.00 per semester / $115.00 per year.
+When paying for the semester or year, that includes High Holiday and Passover meals, as well as weekly Shabbats.
 Check with the Hillel office for more details.

 Is there a lot of anti-Semitism on campus?